Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: Introduction

 \subsection{RL Training in Euclid30K}

-We follow the standard GRPO training practice \citep{GRPO_DeepSeekMath_arXiv_2024} to enhance the geometry‑solving ability of the Qwen2.5‑VL models (3B, 7B, 72B) and the RoboBrain2.0 models (7B, 32B), but introduce some modifications based on recent work \cite{DAPO_arXiv_2025} to accelerate training.
-Specifically, during training, we first sample a set of output $\{o_i\}_{i=1}^G$ for each questions $q = 〈\emph{image\,\,i, textual problem\,\,p}〉$ from the policy model $\pi_{\theta_{\text{old}}}$, and computing $\mathcal{J}(\theta)$:
+We follow the standard GRPO training practice \citep{GRPO_DeepSeekMath_arXiv_2024} to enhance the geometry-solving ability of the Qwen2.5VL (3B, 72B), Qwen3VL (4B, 8B, 30B), and the RoboBrain2.0 (7B, 32B), but introduce some modifications based on recent work~\cite{DAPO_arXiv_2025} to accelerate training.
+Specifically, during training, we first sample a set of outputs $\{o_i\}_{i=1}^G$ for each question $q=\,\,<\emph{image\,\,i,\,\, textual problem\,\,p}>$ from the policy model $\pi_{\theta_{\text{old}}}$, and computing $\mathcal{J}(\theta)$: